Pandas Add Column based on Another Column

 3. Adding a Column using assign()

-In real-time, we are mostly required to add a column by calculating from an existing column, the below example derives the Discount_Percent column from Fee and Discount.
+In real-time, we are mostly required to add a column to DataFrame by calculating from an existing column, the below example derives the Discount_Percent column from Fee and Discount.
 Here, I will use lambda to derive a new column from the existing one.

 # Add New Column from Existing Column